 Commitment– 40-60 hours: 4 guided hours per week from Feb through Apr

 Accessibility– The entire curriculum can be accessed online

 TECHNOVATION COMPETITION DIVISIONS

-Middle School Division – Students ages 14 and under compete to win $5,000 in seed funding to bring their app to market and a trip to World Pitch Night in San Francisco to show off their talent.
+Junior Division – Students between 10-14 years old as of August 1 compete to win seed funding to bring their app to market and a trip to World Pitch Night in San Francisco to show off their talent

-High School Division – Students ages 18 and under compete to win $10,000 in seed funding to bring their app to market and a trip to World Pitch Night in San Francisco to compete on the global stage.
+Senior Division – Students ages 15 – 18 years old as of August 1 compete to win funding to bring their app to market and a trip to World Pitch Night in San Francisco to compete on the global stage.

 Check out our school listing and find out if your school is participating in the Technovation Challenge.
 If you don’t see your school, drop us a note at @technovationmn on Twitter, or send us an email.

 An exerpt from Tien VoNguyen, Technovation[MN] participant and Student Ambassador.
 Read her whole post – If not us who, if not now when – here.